taektay/ee106/docs/source/lab4.rst

   0 & 0 & 1
   \end{bmatrix}

-If you want to know how to work on turtlebot3, we provide the installation guide below:
+In this and the following lab assignments, we will work with turtlebot2.
+The installation steps of the turtlebot2 are very complicated.
+We will go through this in class and upload the insturctions afterwards.
+Instead, working on turtlebot3 is simple and we provide the installation guide below:

 Turtlebot3 Installation Steps
 ----------------